Green MEP Daniel Cohn-Bendit.

 RELATED:Opinion: A hypocritical prize nomination

-The Prize winner will be announced on Thursday in Strasbourg, France, by the President of the European Parliament, Jerzy Buzek, following a decision of the Conference of political group leaders.
+The winner will be announced on Thursday by the President of the European Parliament, Jerzy Buzek, following a decision of the Conference of political group leaders.

 The winner will receive 50,000 euros and will be invited to participate in the award ceremony on 15 December, in Strasbourg, France.

 'Breaking the Silence' was established in 2004 by Israeli soldiers and

 veterans who collect and disseminate information about the activity of

 the IDF and settlers in the territories, mostly by collecting

 "If we vote for Breaking the Silence were are voting for peace, we are